Universal Bounds in Even-Spin CFTs: Acknowledgments

 \section{Acknowledgments}

 I would like to thank Al Shapere for his assistance in preparing this work and Diptarka Das for helpful discussions.
+I would like to thank the JHEP referee(s) for their helpful feedback.
 I also thank the University of Kentucky and National Taiwan University for their financial support.
 This work was supported in part by grants NSF \#0970069 and a University of Kentucky fellowship.